 Adventure and sport

 From world-class tournaments to quirky contests, Britain adores its sports.
-Rugby, football, bog-snorkelling, cheese rolling — we embrace it all, hosting epic events year-round.
+Rugby, football, bog-snorkelling, conker battles — we embrace it all, hosting epic events year-round.
 But don’t just watch from the sidelines, get stuck in!
 Take your pick from water sports, outdoor adventures and active things to do.
 How will you discover Britain’s sporty side?

 An adventure and sport showcase